chanzuckerberg/fogg/docs/TUTORIAL.md

 1. *create a working directory*

-    Create a new directory for this tutorial and `cd` to it.
+    Create a new directory for this tutorial and `cd` into it.

 1. *setup git*